I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 3. After 10 years?

-As you do this practice, try to be as honest with yourself as possible.
+While doing this practice, try to remain as honest with yourself as possible.

 Remember this state when a friend turns to us for advice.
 We clearly see the situation and do not pay attention to various little things.
 Try to look at your problem from the outside and give yourself adequate advice.